Dendro-X0/next-ecommerce-starterkit/README.md

-# Next.js E‑Commerce Starter Kit (Monorepo)
+# Next.js E‑Commerce Starterkit (Monorepo)

-A production‑ready, modular e‑commerce foundation built with Next.js 15 and React 19 in a Turborepo monorepo.
-The backend is consolidated into Next.js Route Handlers (Hono), with shared packages for Auth, DB, Mail, and UI.
-All frontend data access uses TanStack Query with typed API clients.
+An end‑to‑end, production‑ready foundation for modern commerce.
+Built to learn from and launch with.

+- Full‑stack Next.js 15 + React 19
+- Strict TypeScript, modular monorepo, clear boundaries
+- Auth, admin, payments, and real API clients out of the box

+This template focuses on completeness and maintainability over vanity numbers.
+It packs practical patterns across the stack—so you can study the code with confidence, customize quickly, and ship faster.

 ---